Hibahasansiddiqui/To-Do-List-Project/README.md

 #Setup
 - Setup the codebase.
-- Scafold the code usign Yeoman [skip]
+- Scafold the code usign Yeoman
 - Initialize the git repo
 - Create a new git repo on GitHub
 - Invite your mentor to this new repo